EHI: End-to-end Learning of Hierarchical Index for Efficient Dense Retrieval: Experiments

-{\em Comparison to DSI/NCI}: Note that \EHI is able to significantly outperform DSI and NCI (without query generation) despite NCI utilizing a $10\times$ larger encoder!
-Furthermore, even with query generation, NCI is $0.5\%$ and $\sim2\%$ less accurate than \EHI on Recall@10 and Recall@100 metrics, respectively. (see Table~\ref{tab:nq_complete_comparison_main})
+\textbf{Comparison with Generative Retrieval Methods:} We note that the DSI base model with 250M parameters is almost \textit{four times} the size of the current \EHI model.
+After multiple weeks of DSI training with doc2query + atomic id + base model, DSI achieves a MRR@$10$ metric of $26\%$ on the MS MARCO dev set, which is {\textbf{8.58\%}} lower than \EHI with just $\mathbf{1\%}$ visited documents (see Table~\ref{tab:msmarco_complete_comparison}).
+Note that despite significant efforts, we could not scale NCI code~\citep{wang2022neural} on MS MARCO due to the dataset size; NCI paper does not provide metrics on MS MARCO dataset.
+To compare against NCI, we report our findings on the NQ320$k$ dataset.
+Note that \EHI~is able to significantly outperform DSI and NCI (without query generation) despite NCI utilizing a $10\times$ larger encoder!
+Furthermore, even with query generation, NCI is $0.6\%$ and $1.8\%$ less accurate than \EHI on Recall@10 and Recall@100 metrics, respectively. (see Table~\ref{tab:nq320kexp})

-Our observations about \EHI are statistically significant as evidenced by p-value tests Appendix~\ref{appendix:statistical_p_tests}.
-Additional experiments such as the number of documents per leaf, robustness to initialization, qualitative analysis on the leaves of the indexer learned by the \EHI~model are depicted in Appendix~\ref{appendix:additional_exp}.
+Our observations about \EHI are statistically significant as evidenced by p-value tests Section~\ref{appendix:statistical_p_tests}.
+Additional experiments such as the results on other benchmarks such as scifact, fiqa, negative mining, comparison against Elias~\citep{gupta2022elias}, and qualitative analysis on the leaves of the indexer learned by the \EHI~model is depicted in Appendix~\ref{appendix:additional_exp}.